Up Next

 These strengths include:

-1. Better issuer quality: The corporate hybrid market offers access to a higher quality cohort of issuers than the high yield market: The majority of companies (90%) are rated A or BBB, translating into an investment less likely to be impacted by corporate defaults.
+1. Better issuer quality: The corporate hybrid market offers access to a higher-quality cohort of issuers than the high yield market.
+The majority of companies (90%) are rated A or BBB, translating into an investment less likely to be impacted by corporate defaults.
 Notably, corporate hybrids have historically experienced lower losses than European or U.S. high yield bonds during times of market stress.

 3. Diversification benefits: Hybrids can be attractive diversifiers, especially now that the U.S. market is becoming more standardized and liquid.
-Adding corporate hybrids to an extended credit portfolio, for example, can potentially mitigate volatility given hybrids’ only moderate correlation to high yield.5 In the wake of recent ratings agency changes, we also see a larger and more diversified group of new U.S. issuers coming to market, further increasing diversification by issuer and sector.
+Adding corporate hybrids to an extended credit portfolio, for example, can potentially mitigate volatility, given hybrids’ only moderate correlation to high yield.4 In the wake of recent ratings agency changes, we also see a larger and more diversified group of new U.S. issuers coming to market, further increasing diversification by issuer and sector.

 Additional risks include: extension risk affecting market value, coupon deferral risk with variable interest payments, special event calls due to market changes, and subordination risk leading to price volatility and lower recovery rates.